- Category

 Kyrylo’s commitment to his country led him to represent Ukrainian youth at the UN, participating in the 78th UN General Assembly as a delegate and engaging in international events.

-What fuels their resolve
+What fuels the resolve of Ukrainian youth

 “I want to reclaim my home in Luhansk,” Dany declares with steely determination.
 “I didn’t like the frozen conflict in Donbas, the Minsk Agreements that left us vulnerable.
 Watching our forces get shot at, unable to respond was excruciating, especially with so little international action.”